ugoenyioha/Back-End-Developer-Interview-Questions/README.md

 A common drawback of comoposition over inheritance is that methods provided by the composed compoennts may have to be implemented in the derived type even if they are forwarding methods.
 Inheritance in the other hand does not require all the base class methods to be implemented in the derived type.
 In this case, the derived class only needs to implement (override) the methods having different behavior from the base classes methods.
 This can require significantly less programming effort if the base class contains many methods for providing default behavior and only a few of them need to be overridden with the derived class.

-* What is an Anti-corruption Layer?
+Q: What is an Anti-corruption Layer?

-An anti-corrupton layer implements a facade / adapter layer between different subsystems that do not share the same semantics. it translates requests that one subsystem makes to another subsystem. the pattern is used to ensure that an applications's design is not "corrupted" by dependencies on ouside domains.
+A: An anti-corrupton layer implements a facade / adapter layer between different subsystems that do not share the same semantics. it translates requests that one subsystem makes to another subsystem. the pattern is used to ensure that an applications's design is not "corrupted" by dependencies on ouside domains.
 It's very popular to use this pattern to intregrate legacy systems with more modern equivalents.
 Expect to see this in use for gradual migrations where different features of a larger application are moved to a modern system over time.

 #### The issues and considerations for an anti-corruption layer include